SHxKM/django-vue-ssr/README.md

 ### Heroku

+Deployment should be straightforward, given the `.env` files are correctly filled in both repositories.
+ The backend Heroku app uses the `python` buildpack, and the frontend one depends on the `nodejs` one.

-After many failed attempts to deploy the codebase as a single repository, I've finally came to the conclusion that it's not only wrong, but also quite cumbersome.
+(After many failed attempts to deploy the codebase as a single repository, I've finally came to the conclusion that it's not only wrong, but also quite impossible.)